-The body uses insulin as a brake to control the flow of energy from storage (via the liver) when there is plenty of food coming in from our diet.
+The body uses insulin as a brake to control the flow of energy from storage (via the liver) when there is plenty of food coming in from your diet.

 When there is less energy available from food, glucagon stimulates the release of stored energy and balances the effects of insulin.

-Although fat doesn’t require as much insulin hold in storage, all foods trigger an insulin response over the longer term.
+Although fat doesn’t require as much insulin, all foods trigger an insulin response over the longer term.

 Note: It’s important to keep in mind that the food insulin index testing was only over three hours, so it may underestimate the insulin response from protein which elicits a rise over eight hours or so while fat raises insulin for much longer.